cguintob/BTL_humidity_code/README.md

 Charlottesville
 `NEW_READER.py` --- An updated plotting script that uses pandas; can plot an arbitrary number of data files (in a new format) in any order
+`interactive_plotter.py` --- A script that continuously calls `NEW_READER.py`
-`sensorData.py~` `dataReader.py~` `otherDataReader.py~` --- Backup versions of
+and can display updating plots with updating datasets `sensorData.py~` `dataReader.py~` `otherDataReader.py~` --- Backup versions of each script
-each script

 ### Data Files, Plots, and Other Results
-`merged_data.txt` --- Contains all data taken since the start of the project; shows example of data format
+`merged_data.txt` --- Contains all data taken since the start of the project; shows example of data in the old format
 `all_humidities_until_5-2.png` `all_temperatures_until_5-2.png` --- Plots of all
  data (used `merged_data.txt` for data and `otherDataReader.py` for plotting)
 `humidities_apr-30_may-2.png` `temperatures_apr-30_may-2.png` --- Plots of local
  and Charlottesville data between 4/30/2024 and 5/2/2024 (used `dataReader.py`
 for plotting)
+`EXAMPLE_hums_graph.png` `EXAMPLE_temps_graph.png` --- Example graphs in the
+new format
 `Guinto-Brody_BTL_Humidity_Sensor_Project_2024.pdf` --- Report about project
 that contains above plots
-`testing30.txt` `testing31.txt` `testing32.txt` --- Data files taken between
+`EXAMPLE_sensor_0.txt` `EXAMPLE_weather.txt` `EXAMPLE_sensor_1.txt` --- Data
-5/23/2024 at 7:30 pm to 5/24/2024 at 11:54 pm in the new format
+files taken between 5/24/2024 at 3:23.47 pm and 5/26/2024 at 1:28:29 am in
+the new format

 ### Miscellaneous/Housekeeping
 `README.md` --- Contains information about project and how to use programs